 DISTILLATION: The fermented mash, now called beer, contains about 20% alcohol plus all the non-fermentable solids from the corn and yeast cells.
-The mash is pumped to the continuous flow, multi-column distillation system where the ethanol is removed from the solids and the water.
-The ethanol leaves the top of the final column at about 95% concentration, and the residue mash, called stillage, is transferred from the base of the column to the co-product processing area.
+The mash is pumped to the continuous flow, multi-column distillation system where the bioethanol is removed from the solids and the water.
+The bioethanol leaves the top of the final column at about 95% concentration, and the residue mash, called stillage, is transferred from the base of the column to the co-product processing area.

 DEHYDRATION: Alcohol is then dehydrated to 200 proof, or 100% alcohol, and the 200 proof alcohol is then pumped to a finished product tank.
 Prior to shipment, it is blended with approximately 2% denaturant, a gasoline-based product, to render the alcohol undrinkable and to prevent it from being taxed as a potable alcohol.

-CO-PRODUCTS: After removing the ethanol, we condense and dry the residue corn solids to produce distillers dried grains with solubles (DDGS), a nutritious animal feed.
+CO-PRODUCTS: After removing the bioethanol, we condense and dry the residue corn solids to produce distillers dried grains with solubles (DDGS), a nutritious animal feed.
 During the process of converting corn solids into DDGS, we can extract corn oil or proteins used to produce renewable industrial products.

 CARBON DIOXIDE: Some of our plants also capture the carbon dioxide released from the yeast during fermentation, which we sell to a diverse customer base located throughout the Midwest for use in food processing, water treatment, fire suppression and agriculture.

-Cellulosic ethanol is ethanol made from cellulose, a non-grain material/feedstock that provides the cellular structure for all plants.
-The end product – a clean-burning, high-octane fuel – is the same as ethanol made from corn.
+Cellulosic bioethanol is bioethanol made from cellulose, a non-grain material/feedstock that provides the cellular structure for all plants.
+The end product – a clean-burning, high-octane fuel – is the same as bioethanol made from corn.

 Cellulose, which provides the cellular structure for all plants, is the world's most abundant organic compound.
-POET has been researching and developing cellulosic ethanol technology since 2001, performing bench-scale testing of our cellulosic technology at our research laboratory and more recently – through a partnership with Royal DSM of the Netherlands –commercial-scale cellulosic ethanol production in Emmetsbrug, Iowa
+POET has been researching and developing cellulosic bioethanol technology since 2001, performing bench-scale testing of our cellulosic technology at our research laboratory and more recently – through a partnership with Royal DSM of the Netherlands –commercial-scale cellulosic bioethanol production in Emmetsbrug, Iowa